Published on 04 Jun 04

 - can a JV increase access to CGT concessions?

 Greg is the Director in charge of the Tax Services division of William Buck in Sydney.
-His clients are predominantly private businesses, both Australian and foreign-owned, as well as higher wealth individuals and families.
+His clients are predominantly private businesses, both Australian and foreign owned, as well as higher wealth individuals and families.
 Greg’s work is primarily advising on issues and transactions, such as restructuring, exit strategies, business acquisitions and international expansion, along with referrals from accountants, lawyers and other advisers.
-Greg is the author of the new title, The Tax Adviser’s Guide to Part IVA, published by The Tax Institute.
+Greg is the author of The Tax Adviser’s Guide to Part IVA, published by The Tax Institute

 - Current at